marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index [function, "as value"], [function, application]}}

-This uses the argument named `test`, a function value, to fill in a “gap” in the computation.
+This uses the argument named `test`, a function value, to fill in a "gap" in the computation.
 The `test` function is called for each element, and its return value determines whether an element is included in the returned array.